 26.11.4 (BSS_COLOR).

-The L_LENGTH parameter is set to the value indicated by the UL Length subfield in the Common Info field of the Trigger frame.
+The L_LENGTH parameter is set to the value indicated by the UL Length subfield in the Common Info field (#17026).

 The NUM_STS parameter is set to the number of spatial streams indicated by the Number Of Spatial Streams subfield of the SS Allocation field of the EHT variant User Info field.

-The STARTING_STS_NUM parameter is set to the value of the Starting Spatial Stream subfield in the SS Allocation field in the EHT variant User Info field(#17026) of the Trigger frame.
+The STARTING_STS_NUM parameter is set to the value of the Starting Spatial Stream subfield in the SS Allocation field in the EHT variant User Info field(#17026).

-The SPATIAL_REUSE_1 and SPATIAL_REUSE_2 parameters are set to the values of the respective Spatial Reuse subfields in the Special User Info field of the eliciting Trigger frame.
+The SPATIAL_REUSE_1 and SPATIAL_REUSE_2 parameters are set to the values of the respective Spatial Reuse subfields in the Special User Info field (#17026).

 The CH_BANDWIDTH parameter is set to the value of the bandwidth of the EHT TB PPDU, and is obtained from the combined value of the UL BW subfield in the Common Info field and the UL Bandwidth Extension subfield in the Special User Info field (see Table 9-50a (UL Bandwidth Extension subfield encoding)).

-The RU_ALLOCATION parameter is set to the value indicated by the RU Allocation subfield and the PS160 subfield of the User Info subfield of the Trigger frame.
+The RU_ALLOCATION parameter is set to the value indicated by the RU Allocation subfield and the PS160 subfield of the User Info subfield (#17026).

 The TB_DISREGARD_IN_USIG1, TB_VALIDATE_IN_USIG2, and